Rudxain/ideas/software/Triple-lang/README.md

 It's pure, but only because it has an effects-system (like Koka and Eff), with opt-in monads.

 This lang (and its `std`) does have a concept of panicking, but it has to be enabled explicitly for blocks of code

+The only built-in numbers are integers, because **floats are a plague that must be erradicated**.
+The default radix for literals is [unary](https://en.wikipedia.org/wiki/Unary_numeral_system), the only other supported radix is binary.

+There are no macros, but something like Zig's `comptime` could be included.

+This lang has ranged integers, like Ada